UBC-MDS/gdphelper/README.md

 # gdphelper

-This package is designed to take the url of any of the several dozen GDP-related csv datasets from the [Canadian Governement Open Data Portal](https://open.canada.ca/en/open-data) and download, clean load, summarize and visualize the data contained within.
+This package is designed to take the url of any of the several dozen GDP-related csv datasets from the [Canadian Government Open Data Portal](https://open.canada.ca/en/open-data) and download, clean load, summarize and visualize the data contained within.

 It contains 4 functions:
 (TODO proper names)